sara-boug/INFO-H410-Project/README.md

 ### Train the model

 ---------------------------------
-The file  **source/config.py** contains all the parameters and hyperparameters that allows modifying the model for instance the learning rate, the mini batch size ...etc
+The file  **source/config.py** contains all the parameters and hyperparameters that allow modifying the model for instance the learning rate, the mini batch size ...etc
 ```
 poetry run python main.p --train
 ```